 Kozlowski's downfall started in early January, 2002, when Irwin Nack, an investigative counsel to the superintendent of the New York State Banking Dept., came across a series of bank transfers that struck him as highly unusual.
 Over a period of just a few days, a number of seven-figure wire transfers had moved into the bank account of high-end Manhattan art dealer Alexander Apsis.
 From there, they were quickly moved to offshore accounts.

 Nack suspected money laundering.
 He was particularly intrigued by one transfer in the sum of $3.95 million.
 It came from a Tyco bank account in Pittsburgh.
 What gives, he thought?
 He knew layering transactions often pointed to laundered money.
-So he did a little research and found that the company in question was Tyco International (TYC
+So he did a little research and found that the company in question was Tyco International (TYC), a major conglomerate.

 The DA's office started to dig deeper and by subpoenaing bank and transfer records, established that Tyco was paying for paintings and, they contend in their indictment, that more than $1 million in sales tax had not been paid.

 The office then began to investigate Kozlowski's art dealings and uncovered what Morgenthau's office now contends was a massive ruse to avoid New York taxes.
 Building their case in part through the cross-examination of people working in the art world, the DA drew a picture of Kozlowski as a man determined to avoid taxes.